Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Relaxed Continuous-Time Actor-Critic

-Inspired by the idea of generalized PI framework, which is typically utilized in discrete-time dynamic RL problems \cite{sutton2018reinforcement}, we present the Deep Generalized PI (DGPI) algorithm for CT systems to relax the requirement A1 (from Introduction) and improve the learning speed by truncating the inner loops (relaxing the requirement A2) of Algorithm~\ref{alg:DPI} without losing the convergence guarantees.
-The pseudo-code of DGPI algorithm shown in Algorithm~\ref{alg:DGPI}.
+Inspired by the idea of generalized PI framework, which is widely utilized in discrete-time dynamic RL problems \cite{sutton2018reinforcement}, we present the relaxed continuous-time actor-critic (RCTAC) algorithm for CT systems to relax the requirement A1 (from Introduction) and improve the learning speed by truncating the inner loops of Algorithm~\ref{alg:API} without losing the convergence guarantees.
+The pseudocode of RCTAC algorithm is shown in Algorithm~\ref{alg:RCTAC}.